How to use this diamond glossary

 Natural diamond.
 A diamond formed under heat and pressure in the earth’s mantle over millions of years.
 This is the only diamond category I recommend for serious jewellery on this site because it has rarity, provenance, and a stronger secondary market than factory-grown stones.

 Lab-grown diamond.
 A diamond grown in a controlled laboratory environment over 6 to 12 weeks.
 It can be chemically and physically diamond, but I treat it as a fashion product rather than a serious natural-diamond purchase.
-The key issue is not sparkle; it is weak buy-back value, falling replacement cost, and poor resale compared with natural.
+A lab-grown 1 carat is roughly R10,000 today and has fallen about 90 percent since 2016.
+The key issue is not sparkle; it is weak buy-back value, falling replacement cost, and resale near zero compared with natural.

 HPHT.
 High-Pressure High-Temperature, one of two main lab-grown diamond manufacturing methods.
 Mimics the natural formation conditions.
 Also used for colour-enhancement of lower-grade naturals.

 CVD.
-Chemical Vapor Deposition, the other main lab-grown diamond manufacturing method.
+Chemical Vapour Deposition, the other main lab-grown diamond manufacturing method.
 Grows the diamond layer-by-layer from carbon-rich gas.
 Most modern lab-grown comes from CVD.

 Treatment.
 Processing applied to a diamond to improve its apparent grade.
 Common treatments: clarity-enhancement (laser drilling, fracture filling) and colour-enhancement (HPHT for naturals).
 GIA reports note any treatments.
 Treated diamonds typically not recommended for engagement rings.